simon-ritchie/apysc/docstring_markdowns/apysc/_type/any_value.md

 ## `AnyValue` class docstring

-Class implementation of any value (value that can't determine type).<hr>
+Class implementation of any value (a value that can't determine type).<hr>

 **[Examples]**